Here’s What We Can Learn From The Best CEO Videos

 Kenneth Frazier is another leader who has used his differences to become a principled and successful businessman.
 Frazier, the CEO of Merck, was the first individual to resign from one of President Trump’s advisory councils after the President failed to take a strong enough stance against last year’s violent protests in Charlottesville, VA.
 Frazier’s personal experience as the grandson of a slave has informed his values-based leadership style.
 He has a track record of doing the right thing in the face of adversity and for being a pioneer in the world of corporate social responsibility.
 In a country where there are only 4 black CEOs in the Fortune 500, Frazier stands out – not just for the color of his skin, but for his uncompromising commitment to his values.

-Cook and Frazier both come across as incredibly genuine in their communication and leadership styles, partly because they’ve embraced the things that make them unique.
+Cook and Frazier both come across as incredibly genuine CEOs in their communication to employees and in their leadership styles, partly because they’ve embraced the things that make them unique.
 They’ve had to deal with discrimination and adversity, and have used these struggles to more clearly define who they are and what they stand for.

 As a director who works with CEOs, I have seen that empathy, inclusivity, and sincerity are critical attributes for being a successful leader and communicator.
 Luckily, these are qualities that we can all learn and incorporate into our own personal communication styles.
 When leaders adapt these traits they become more effective in front of a camera, and often see improvements in company culture and overall morale.
 Executives who have faced adversity often have a deeper understanding of their values and character, which are qualities that make for a great leader on and off-camera.